 Ebola is not spread through the air or water.

 Some Ebola symptoms mimic malaria, typhoid, and cholera symptoms so please go to the hospital if you have any of the following:

 To stay safe, you must:

-Health professionals should practice proper infection control and sterilization measures for universal safety, and make use of personal protective equipment when treating suspected cases.
+3 healthworkers in DRC have already been infected in the current outbreak so health professionals should practice proper infection prevention and control measures and make use of personal protective equipment when treating suspected cases.